-- 1. predict based on gut feeling
+- 1. Decide based on gut feeling

 - cheap in the first place

 - risk of low-quality decisions

 - 2. Experiment with real system (try out)

-- too risky
+- risky

-- too time-consuming (only one set of conditions at a time)
+- time-consuming

-- 3. Predict based on the past:
+- 3. Decide based on the past:

-- Data collection is time-consuming
+- data collection is time-consuming

 - difficult to determine when to stop and make a decision

-- Too little or too much information